 1. In a large pot, heat the olive oil over medium heat

-3. Stir in the minced garlic and curry powder and cook for 30 more seconds.
+3. Stir in the garlic, curry powder, cumin, and turmeric and cook for one minute.

-4. Add the tomatoes and bay leaf and cook for another minute.
+4. Add the tomatoes and lentils and cook for another minute.

-7. Bring to a boil and then reduce heat to low and let simmer for about 30-35 minutes, until the lentils become soft.
+5. Add the bay leaf and vegetable broth and bring to a boil.
+Reduce heat to low and let simmer for about 30-35 minutes, until the lentils become soft.